mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 where the error message makes it clear that it only expects the source of dependencies to be from either GitHub, GitLab, or BitBucket.

 As such, it's unclear how to augment the local set of packages with a LambdaBuffers package, as the Nix tools would provide a local package.
-Indeed, it's most likely possible to trick Aiken into thinking that a LambdaBuffers package is already installed, but this delves into implementation specific details of Aiken that may break between releases.
+Indeed, it's possible to trick Aiken into thinking that a LambdaBuffers package is already installed by preparing Aiken's build directory with the dependencies already included, but this delves into implementation specific details of Aiken that may break between releases.
+An example of this technique is [here](https://github.com/mlabs-haskell/uplc-benchmark/blob/master/nix/aiken/lib.nix#L83).

 ## Alternative milestone 4 outputs